naveenholla/Adhoc-File-Sharing/docs/index.md

 ### Steps Of solving the Assignment.

 **Note:**
-* _After Windows 7 , Wireless Network in ad-hoc mode is not allowed.Only infrastructure mode is allowed.
+* _After Windows 7 , Wireless Network in ad-hoc mode is not allowed.Only infrastructure mode is allowed_.
-* _For the following Assignment we used Ubuntu 16.04 LTS_
+* _For the following Assignment we used Ubuntu 16.04 LTS_.
-* _We used bash and Python 3 for our scripts._
+* _We used bash and Python 3 for our scripts_.
-* _These scripts should be run with sudo permission._
+* _These scripts should be run with sudo permission_.

 The first step is creating a Ad-Hoc Network .